-While healing takes time, it also takes effort and often, the guidance of a grief counselor.
+- “The pain will go away with time.”
+While healing takes time, it also takes effort and, often, the guidance of a grief counselor.
 Denying or minimizing grief may feel good for a while, but grief always returns unless it is processed.
 Finding support sooner rather than later is usually a good choice.

 - Processing the past: Before moving forward, people first need to take a step back, looking at what was lost and how it has affected them.
 This may include coming to terms with the difficult emotions grief can stir— anger, sadness, regret, depression, relief, and more.
 Thriveworks Kennesaw, GA grief therapists often shepherd their clients as they process their loss in a healthy way.

 - Rebuilding the future: Processing the past often helps people accept a loss’ finality and then make necessary adjustments for the future.
 But for many bereaved, rebuilding after loss scares them.
 Thriveworks grief counselors understand and have navigated this fear with many clients.

 Grief therapy is not a quick-fix, but many people are glad they worked with an experienced and caring Thriveworks counselor as they walked through one of life’s toughest trials.

 Scheduling a Grief Therapy Appointment at Thriveworks Kennesaw